kamil-kw/BeBike/README.md

 # **6.1 Python - PEP8** (#pep)

-Issues with missig dockstring, too long lines are fixed using pylint builded in the gitpod therefore no issues left for PEP8
+-   Issues with missing docstring, too long lines are fixed using pylint built in the gitpod therefore no issues left for PEP8

 # **6.2 Html - W3C** (#wc3html)